LucDoh/CL_Housing_App/V2/readme.md

 This V2 is meant to be run in two parts:

-1) The scraper is run by: 'python clHousingScraper.py arg1 arg2 arg3 arg4', where
+1) The scraper is run by: `python clHousingScraper.py arg1 arg2 arg3 arg4`, where

       arg1: the craigslist prefix  [washingtondc]
       arg2: zipcode [20740]